yoeunes/regex-parser/README.md

 ]);
 ```

-For Symfony, a cache warmer can parse and analyze all known patterns at deploy time so runtime costs are minimal.
+For Symfony, you can pre‑parse and analyze all known patterns at deploy time so runtime costs are minimal.

 ---